 Clients need a salon website to find directions, compare prices and make an appointment.
 It doesn’t need to be complicated, but it does need to run smoothly, and do a good job of representing your brand.

 This guide will explain how to create a setup a WordPress salon website in just 30 minutes.
-If you have any questions along the way, you can submit a question in our user forum.

 Fit Web Themes: Salon Edition

 Our website template has all the must-have salon website features, including photo galleries, booking buttons, and mobile functionality.
 At the same time, you’ll get full control over the style and format of your website.
 You can adjust colors, fonts, and add/remove sections from a simple menu.
 There’s no programming required.
+If you want more options, check out our article where we listed the best WordPress business website templates.

 To use Fit Web Themes: Salon Edition you’ll need a WordPress account.
 If you have one already, you can skip to installation instructions below.
 Otherwise, we’ll show you how to set up a WordPress account next.
 Using Bluehost, you get a WordPress website, custom domain (www.YourSite.com) and business email, all starting at just $2.95/month.